TanmayTiwari-1/Design-and-Analysis-of-Algorithms-DAA-/README.md

 * **Stable Bucketing** — when the number of categories is small and fixed (e.g. 3 colours), a linear multi-pass bucket scan sorts by category in O(n), preserving order within each bucket if the scan itself never reorders same-category items.
 * **Sort + Binary Search** — sorting one set and binary-searching for the complement of each element in the other set turns an O(n²) pairing problem into O(n log n).
 * **Sort + Two-Pointer Scan** — once an array is sorted, finding two elements that sum to a target can be done in a single O(n) pass with two inward-moving pointers; this generalises to k-sum by fixing k−2 elements via brute force and two-pointering the rest.
 * **Sweep-Line / Event Processing** — converting interval start/end points into `+1`/`−1` events, sorting them by coordinate (O(n log n)), and sweeping through them in a single O(n) pass is a powerful technique for interval-overlap and interval-coverage problems, including careful tie-breaking when events share a coordinate.
+This technique reappears in Lab-07, Q6 to find the year with the most scientists alive at once.

 ---